davidpomerenke/slope/readme.md

 ### Add own datasets

-Own datasets can be added as _csv_-files in the subdirectory _data/own/_.
+Own datasets can be uploaded in the tool.
-File names have to be added to the _list.js_ file inside this directory.
+Files must be in _csv_-format with an optional header and numeric columns.
 An optional column _cluster_ in the _csv_-file may be used for the multi-colour display option.